ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-When using the ["callback" interaction mode](#response-interact-callback) with the `redirect` method, the AS signals to the client instance that interaction is complete and the request can be continued by directing the RO (in their browser) back to the client instance's callback URL sent in [the callback request](#request-interact-callback-redirect).
+When using the ["callback" interaction mode](#response-interact-callback) with the `redirect` method, the AS signals to the client instance that interaction is complete and the request can be continued by directing the RO (in their browser) back to the client instance's redirect URL sent in [the callback request](#request-interact-callback-redirect).

-The AS secures this callback by adding the hash and interaction reference as query parameters to the client instance's callback URL.
+The AS secures this redirect by adding the hash and interaction reference as query parameters to the client instance's redirect URL.

 hash